A dual process for the coupled Wright-Fisher diffusion: The ancestral selection graph

+The equality (\ref{sumq}) ensures that the sum of each row of the transition matrix is equal to zero.
+Furthermore, by rewriting \eqref{sumq} in terms of the function $k$, a recursion formula can be obtained as in \cite[Thm 5.2]{Krone1997}.
+The formula, which we omit, is not useful in general to compute $k$ explicitly, and even in the simpler case of no selection, where the formula, in principle, could be used, it is computationally too expensive for practical purposes.
 In general it is not possible to find a closed-form expression for $k$ and thus for the transition rates.
-However, when the mutations are parent independent, as in this example, the stationary density is explicitly known up to a normalizing constant $Z$ and thus $k$ can be written as an integral with respect to the stationary density
+However, when the mutations are parent independent, as in this example, the stationary density is explicitly known up to a normalising constant $Z$ and thus $k$ can be written as an integral with respect to the stationary density

-The integral above cannot be computed analytically but it is related to the confluent hypergeometric function of the first kind, the Kummer's function, which can be efficiently computed numerically.
-The idea of using Kummer's functions is taken from \cite{timo} and \citep{Krone1997}, where this type of functions have been used to find respectively a series representation for the normalising constant in an example and a representation for the probability $\rho_1$.
+The integral above cannot be computed analytically but it is related to the confluent hypergeometric function of the first kind, the Kummer function, which can be efficiently computed numerically.
+The idea of using the Kummer function originates from \cite{timo} and \citep{Krone1997}, where it has been used to find, respectively, a series representation for the normalising constant and a representation for the expected allele frequency.
 Let ${}_{1}F_1$ be the confluent hypergeometric function, then, using its integral representation, it yields

-see \cite{Abramowitz} for a complete collection of definitions and properties of confluent hypergeometric functions.
+where $B$ is the Beta function.
+See \cite{Abramowitz} for a complete collection of definitions and properties of confluent hypergeometric functions.